Create Guide

 Free Cancellation

 A day tour to one of the most famous national parks of Mongolia, the Gorkhi Terelj National Park with extraordinary rock formations and magnificent alpine scenery.
-Enjoy your day visiting the turtle-shaped gigantic rock, meditation temple and horseback riding.
-Our professional tour guide, driver make you day tour unforgettable.
-There are no time to get bored.
+Enjoy your day visiting the turtle-shaped gigantic rock, meditation temple, and horseback riding.
+Our professional tour guide and driver make your day tour unforgettable.
+There is no time to get bored.
 Every time is exciting.
-Also we will have a lunch with nomadic family inside Mongolian traditional home (Ger or Yurt).
+Also, we will have a lunch with nomadic family inside a Mongolian traditional home (Ger or Yurt).
 Horseback riding with a local guide.
-Even if you don't how to ride horse.
+Even if you don't how to ride a horse.
 It is fine.
-A local guide and English speaking guideswill take care every step.
+A local guide and English-speaking guides will take care of every step.
 So just relax and enjoy your trip.
 Augi D (Tour manager)

 From $230 USD